boopesh07/PL-Daily-Lambda/README.md

    This installs dependencies into `build/lambda/` and creates `build/pl_daily_snapshot.zip`.

-3. Deploy/update the Lambda function and attach an EventBridge rule scheduled for 7:55 PM EST:
+3. Deploy/update the Lambda function:

    ```bash
    scripts/deploy_lambda.sh
    ```

    The script will create the function if it does not exist (requires `LAMBDA_ROLE_ARN`) or update an existing one.
-It also sets/updates Lambda environment variables from `.env`, configures a rule named `pl-daily-pl-755pm` (override via `EVENTBRIDGE_RULE_NAME`), applies the `America/New_York` timezone, and links the rule to the function.
+It also sets/updates Lambda environment variables from `.env`.
+Configure EventBridge rules/permissions manually via the AWS Console or CLI.

 ### Deployment Environment Variables